mslinn/media_trim/README.md

 Need a way to figure out the start and stop times to trim a video?
 [DJV](https://darbyjohnston.github.io/DJV/) is an excellent video viewer.

-* allows frame-by-frame stepping
+* Allows frame-by-frame stepping
-* displays the current time reliabily
+* Displays the current time reliabily
 * F/OSS
 * Mac, Windows, Linux
 * High quality